 Yellow tongue — a yellow discoloration of your tongue — is usually a temporary, harmless problem.
-Most often, yellow tongue is an early sign of a disorder known as black, hairy tongue.
-Rarely, yellow tongue may indicate a problem with your liver or gallbladder.
-Self-care is usually all that's needed to treat yellow tongue.
+Most often, yellow tongue is an early sign of a disorder known as black hairy tongue.
+Rarely, yellow tongue may be a sign of jaundice, a yellowing of the eyes and skin, which sometimes indicates liver or gallbladder problems.

 Medical treatment for yellow tongue usually isn't necessary.
-If tongue discoloration bothers you, try gently brushing your tongue with a solution that is 1 part hydrogen peroxide and 5 parts water.
-Rinse your mouth with water afterward.
-Quitting smoking and increasing fiber in your diet also may help by decreasing the bacteria in your mouth that cause yellow tongue.
+If tongue discoloration bothers you, try gently brushing your tongue with a solution that is 1 part hydrogen peroxide and 5 parts water once a day.
+Rinse your mouth with water afterward several times.

 Schedule a doctor's visit if: